Is WordPress Secure? Everything You Need to Know

 However, this is not the case.
 Open-source software can be more secure because it has a large and active community of developers and users who can review, test, and improve the code.

-But is WordPress safe to use?
+WordPress is the world’s most popular content management system (CMS), powering over 40% of all websites.
+But is it safe to use?
 How secure is WordPress from hackers and malicious attacks?
 In this article, we will answer these questions and more.

 Is WordPress more or less secure than its alternatives?

 This means that with these WordPress alternatives, you don’t have to worry about updating your website, installing security plugins, or configuring your web host.
+The platform provider handles all your security aspects and ensures your website runs smoothly.

 However, this also comes with some drawbacks.